-

 Operational Scope and Security Operating Environment

+Hospitality security operations must function continuously across a wide range of operational states.
 The ConOps defines how security adapts to routine operations, peak occupancy, VIP movements, technical failures, and incidents.

 The operating environment typically spans public areas, guest accommodation, back-of-house zones, service corridors, loading docks, parking areas, and external interfaces with transport and emergency services.